-For the 6 months to 31 March 2019 Value of loans sold or originated into securitisation Recognised gain ADI originated or loss on sale ADI as sponsor Exposure Type \$m \$m \$m Banking Book Residential Mortgages 8,794 Credit cards and other personal loans Auto and equipment finance1 1,509 Other Total Banking Book 10,303 Trading Book Residential Mortgages Credit cards and other personal loans Auto and equipment finance Total Trading Book
+For the 12 months to 31 March 2020

+31 Ward 31 Warch 2020

+Value of loans so into secur Recognised gain or loss on

+Exposure Type ADI originated \$m ADI as sponsor \$m sale \$m

+Banking Book

+Residential Mortgages 26,662 - -

+Credit cards and other personal loans - - -

+Auto and equipment finance(1) 2,506 - -

+Other -

+Total Banking Book 29,168 -

+Trading Book

+Residential Mortgages -

+Credit cards and other personal loans -

+Auto and equipment finance

+Total Trading Book -

-Exposures included in Auto and equipment finance that have been transferred from warehouse structures to term structures, may also have been originated to the warehouse within the same period.
+(1) Exposures included in Auto and equipment finance that have been transferred from warehouse structures to term structures, may also have been originated to the warehouse within the same period.
 This would result in those exposures being included twice.